construction3x39/construction3x39-memory-pond-highdesert/docs/en/archive-earlier/004_creating_your_brain_wallet.md

 - An emotion or spiritual feeling
 - A physical gesture or movement

-## The Sacred Practice of Memorization 📚🙏
+## The Aspiringly-Sacred Practice of Memorization 📚🙏

 *"The soul is neither born, nor does it die." - Bhagavad Gita (Stephen Mitchell)*